ClearSkyDev/clearsky_photo_reports/README.md

 ## On-Site AI Chat Assistant

 Inspectors can access a contextual AI helper during roof inspections.
 Tapping the floating **Ask AI** button opens a chat drawer that suggests next photos, reviews checklist progress and answers insurance related questions.
 Conversations are saved under each report and can be exported for supervisor review.

+## AI-Guided Photo Prompts

+During photo capture the app now displays a banner suggesting the next required section based on the inspector's role.
+The banner updates after each photo and includes a button to open the camera directly.
+Required photo counts differ for ladder assists, adjusters and contractors, so prompts reflect what is still missing for the current report.